Azure

 }

 The voice field expects an Azure voice short name.
-See json2video.com/ai-voices/azure for the catalog of supported voices, or refer to Microsoft's voice gallery for the complete list.
+Refer to Microsoft's voice gallery for the complete list.

 Bring your own Azure subscription